Alvaro-c/TaskSequencer_assignment/README.md

 password: TaskSequencer2025

-To work with a new org, please, deploy all the metadata included in the project and run as Anonymous apex the following:
+To work with a new org, please, deploy all the metadata included in the project and run as Anonymous apex the content of the class :

-`CreateDummyData.create();`
+`CreateDummyData.cls`

 ### Instructions for the user